swagger-api/swagger-node/README.md

 # Installation

-You can install `swagger-node` either through npm or by cloning and linking the code from GitHub.
+You can install `swagger` either through npm or by cloning and linking the code from GitHub.
 This document covers the installation details for installing from npm.

 ## Installation from npm

-The `swagger-node` module and its dependencies are designed for Node.js and is available through npm.
+The `swagger` module and its dependencies are designed for Node.js and is available through npm.

 ### Linux / Mac from a Terminal Window:

-    sudo npm install -g swagger-node
+    sudo npm install -g swagger

 NOTE: `sudo` may or may not be required with the `-g` option depending on your configuration.
-If you do not use `-g`, you may need to add the `swagger-node/bin` directory to your PATH manually.
-On unix-based machines the bin directory will often be found here: `/usr/local/lib/node_modules/swagger-node/bin`.
+If you do not use `-g`, you may need to add the `swagger/bin` directory to your PATH manually.
+On unix-based machines the bin directory will often be found here: `/usr/local/lib/node_modules/swagger/bin`.

 ### Windows, from a Command Prompt:

-    npm install -g swagger-node
+    npm install -g swagger

 # Command reference